mali5820k/Cobralyth/README.md

 ## Roadmap

-### Alpha 0.4.0 — The Language Release
+### Alpha 0.4.0 — Runtime Foundation Release

 Planned focus:

-- First-class functions.
-- Function references.
-- Generic refinements.
-- Enums.
-- `switch` / `case`.
-- Exhaustiveness groundwork.
+- Runtime collections implemented in Clyth source.
+- No compiler-owned `List<T>`, `Set<T>`, or `Map<K,V>` backend.
+- Explicit package include support such as `include "collections"`.
+- `module.json` export loading for bundled runtime packages.
+- Official runtime policy: Clyth + C + musl, no C++ runtime dependency for official modules.
+- Package/registry CLI direction documented.
+- Rapidhash-backed `module-hash` prepared as the next runtime-only improvement.
+The build/module-build flow should fetch or clone a pinned `Nicoshev/rapidhash` source revision, compile the C wrapper with Zig cc for supported targets, and bundle license metadata with the module artifact.

 ### Later Releases